-The down-load bandwidth of the instrument will limit the transmitted data rate to about 30Hz, while the expected trigger rate from charged cosmic rays is about 5kHz.
-The data reduction has to be done in successful triggers, where level 1 is hardware (tracker or calorimeter) initiating a readout of the complete instrument, level 2 a tracking trigger to reject charged particles on the tower level, and level 3 a full instrument trigger.
+Challenge No. 2: On board cosmic ray rejection.
+The down-load bandwidth of the instrument will limit the transmitted data rate to about 30 Hz, while the expected trigger rate from charged cosmic rays is about 5 kHz.
+The data reduction has to be done in successive triggers, where level 1 is hardware (tracker or calorimeter) initiating a readout of the complete instrument, level 2 a tracking trigger to reject charged particles on the tower level, and level 3 a full instrument trigger.

-Challenge # 3 : 1M channels, 250W Power
+Challenge No. 3: 1 M channels, 250 W power.
 The electrical power of a satellite mission is limited.
-The LAT instrument has a power budget of 650W, of which less than half is available for the tracker, allowing less than 250 μ W for each of the 1 million channels.
-This is about 1/10th the power consumption of ASIC's with comparable noise budget.
+The LAT instrument has a power budget of 650 W, of which less than half is available for the tracker, allowing less than $250 \,\mu\text{W}$ for each of the one million channels.
+This is about 1/10th the power consumption of ASICs with comparable noise budget.
 Our chip prototypes reach the goal.
-The details for the front-end electronics are given in Ref [11].
+The details for the front-end electronics are given in Ref.
+[11].
+298

-Challenge # 4 : Tracker Noise and Efficiency
+Challenge No. 4: Tracker noise and efficiency.
 The noise and efficiency requirements of the GLAST LAT tracker are more stringent than in particle physics application because the main instrument trigger is based on the silicon tracker alone.
-The signals from individual single silicon layers with about 1500 channels are OR'd and than put into a coincidence with additional five layers.
-This requires that the noise occupancy of a single channel is less than 10-4.
-As shown in Ref [11], this is easily attained in the ASIC prototypes.
+The signals from individual single silicon layers with about 1500 channels are OR'd and then put into a coincidence with additional five layers.
+This requires that the noise occupancy of a single channel to be less than $10^{-4}$ .
+As shown in Ref.
+[11], this is easily attained in the ASIC prototypes.
 In addition, the system allows masking of noisy channels.
 The single track efficiency has to be of the order 99% to permit high trigger efficiency.
 Another important requirement is derived from the need to identify and measure the first hit after the conversion in order to minimize the tails in the photon resolution.

-Challenge # 5 : Space Environment
+Challenge No. 5: Space Environment.
 The remoteness and forbidding nature of space poses additional experimental complications.
-The radiation levels are extremely low by LHC standards, with about 1kRad total dose expected in a five year mission, mainly in trapped particles.
-But a large fraction of flux contains low-energy protons, and with the 37cm long strips we expect enough leakage current increase that we want to limit the operating temperature of the silicon detectors to below $+25^{\circ}$ C. Part of the cosmic ray flux is in heavy ions, and they can induce single event effects (SEE) like latch-up and single-event upsets (SEU) in the readout electronics.
-We are addressing the SEE vulnerability by design features in the front-end ASIC's, and we will have a first heavy ion test this summer.
+The radiation levels are extremely low by LHC standards, with about 1 krad total dose expected in a five year mission, mainly in trapped particles.
+But a large fraction of flux contains low-energy protons, and with the 37 cm long strips we expect enough leakage current to increase so much so that we want to limit the operating temperature of the silicon detectors to below $+25^{\circ}$ C. Part of the cosmic ray flux is in heavy ions, and they can induce single event effects (SEE) like latch-up and single-event upsets (SEU) in the readout electronics.
+We are addressing the SEE vulnerability by design features in the front-end ASICs, and we will have a first heavy ion test this summer.
 Heavy ions are also a threat to the detectors.
-As show in Ref [12], the large ionization from heavy ions can short out the bulk of the silicon detectors and build up large voltage differences across the coupling capacitors, which could lead to shortened
+As shown in Ref.
+[12], the large ionization from heavy ions can shorter out the bulk of the silicon detectors and build up large voltage differences across the coupling capacitors, which could lead to shortened ones.

 An interesting problem arises from the mismatch of the coefficient of thermal expansions (CTE) in the tracker: silicon detectors, lead converter and the structural materials all have different CTE, which leads to very large forces in large temperature excursions, which might be unavoidable during flight.

-The zero gravity environment requires low-outgassing of all materials, including glues.
+The zero gravity environment requires lowoutgassing of all materials, including glues.

-5 Status and Schedule
+5. Status and schedule